Yoga and strength training go together like peanut butter and jelly.

 It’s like comparing a Swedish massage to a bungee jump.
 What do you want from the experience?
 What change do you want to see?

+To their very core, yoga and weight lifting are seemingly conflicting practices.
 One seeks to transcend the physical body, whereas the other seeks to build it.
 One stretches muscles and exerts them at peak extension, the other damages muscles and exerts them at peak contraction.

 Even from a health perspective, the results of the two are complementary.

-Weight training is great for:
+Strength training is great for: